 There are moments that call us to rise above party and politics and stand up for the universal principles that connect us all as Americans.

-• spearheading an interfaith effort to provide resources for refugee families, by working with local congregations and non-profits;
+- spearheading an interfaith effort to provide resources for refugee families, by working with local congregations and non-profits;

-• in support of marriage equality when New Jersey’s legislature was debating it, and when the U.S. Supreme Court was considering Hollingsworth v.
+- supporting marriage equality when New Jersey’s legislature was debating it, and when the U.S. Supreme Court was considering Hollingsworth v.
 Perry;

-• supporting everyone’s right to vote without intimidation, by training lawyers across New Jersey to protect voters on Election Day.
+- protecting everyone’s right to vote without intimidation, by training lawyers across New Jersey to protect voters on Election Day.